 Do a Little Tax Planning

 It's important to remember that this "other income" is not tax-free.
-You must still pay income tax on incentive payments and other types of box 3 income, just not Social Security or Medicare taxes.
-The amount you enter on line 21 will be taxed along with all your other regular income according to your tax bracket.
+You must still pay income tax on incentive payments and other types of Box 3 income, just not Social Security or Medicare taxes.
+The amount you enter on your 1040 will be taxed along with all of your other regular earnings according to your appropriate tax bracket.

-This could mean that the withholding from your other earnings won't be enough to cover taxes due on the windfall.
-Rather than receive a refund, you might owe some tax when you file your return—just not as much as you would have owed if you'd also had to pay FICA taxes.
+This could mean that the withholding from your other earnings won't be enough to cover taxes due on the Box 3 windfall.
+Rather than receive a refund, you might end up owing tax when you file your return—just not as much as you would have if you'd also had to pay FICA taxes.

-You can make estimated payments to the IRS at the time you receive the payments in advance of filing your tax return, but otherwise you can probably expect a tax bill come April if the incentive payments were significant.
+You can make estimated payments to the IRS in advance of filing your tax return.
+Otherwise, you can probably expect a tax bill come April if your incentive payments or other income were significant.

 Where do you mail IRS Form 1099-MISC?